Axions on a Hyperbolic Ride: Geometric Suppression of CMB Isocurvature and a Blue-Tilted Spectrum: Introduction

 The QCD axion provides a dynamical solution to the strong--CP problem and is a well-motivated dark matter (DM) candidate \cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj,Marsh:2015xka,DiLuzio:2020wdo,Preskill:1982cy,Abbott:1982af,Dine:1982ah,Badziak:2023fsc}.
 In the pre-inflationary PQ-breaking scenario, inflation homogenizes the axion field over our observable patch, leaving a coherent background misalignment angle $\theta_i$.
 However, quantum fluctuations generated during inflation persist as cold-dark-matter isocurvature perturbations, while the axion density also carries the usual adiabatic mode inherited from the primordial curvature perturbation.
 Current CMB limits on the isocurvature fraction in \cite{Chung:2017uzc,Planck:2018jri,AtacamaCosmologyTelescope:2025nti} therefore translate into a stringent constraint on high-scale inflation as a function of $(f_a,\theta_i)$, sharply disfavoring a vast regime of large axion decay constant $f_a$ (e.g.\ near the GUT scale) together with $H_{\rm inf}\sim 10^{13}\,{\rm GeV}$ \cite{Hertzberg:2008wr}.

 The axion isocurvature bound has motivated three main classes of proposals. (i) \emph{Heavy axion during inflation}: suppress fluctuations by making the angular mode heavy, $m_a\gtrsim H_{\rm inf}$, so that superhorizon perturbations are exponentially damped.
 This can come from a temporarily modified axion potential (enhanced QCD during inflation \cite{Higaki:2014ooa,Choi:2015zra,Co:2018phi,Heurtier:2021rko}, curvature/higher-dimensional terms \cite{Berbig:2024ufe}, monodromy/BF-type masses \cite{Chakraborty:2025lyp}) or SUSY/multi-field transitions that leave a light QCD axion only later \cite{Kearney:2016vqw}.
-Such mechanisms often require explicit PQ-breaking during inflation and satisfying axion-quality/strong--CP alignment at late times \cite{Kamionkowski:1992mf,Barr:1992qq}. (ii) \emph{Large effective decay constant}: suppress fluctuations by displacing the radial field ($R$) so that $R \gg f_a$, and hence the spectrum is suppressed by $(H_{\rm inf}/(R\,\theta_i))^2$ \cite{Kearney:2016vqw,Kasuya:1996ns,Kasuya:1997td,Kawasaki:2013iha,Chun:2014xva,Nakayama:2015pba,Harigaya:2015hha,Kobayashi:2016qld,Allali:2022yvx,Fairbairn:2014zta}.
-In the minimal quartic PQ model this tends to force tiny quartic coefficient $\lambda$, large excursions (EFT sensitivity), and complicated post-inflationary dynamics (resonance/fragmentation), with the highest-$H_{\rm inf}$ regime especially delicate \cite{Graham:2025iwx}. (iii) \emph{Blue-tilted isocurvature}: use out-of-equilibrium PQ dynamics so the rolling (or rotating) radial background induces a time-dependent mass for angular fluctuations, suppressing CMB modes while enhancing smaller scales \cite{Kasuya:2009up,Chung:2015pga}.
-Achieving large blue-tilted spectra over a long range of scales are easiest with effectively quadratic radial evolution (e.g. Hubble masses).
+Such mechanisms often require explicit PQ-breaking during inflation and satisfying axion-quality/strong--CP alignment at late times \cite{Kamionkowski:1992mf,Barr:1992qq}. (ii) \emph{Large effective decay constant (non-dynamical)}: suppress fluctuations by displacing the radial field ($R$) associated with the PQ complex scalar, such that $R \gg f_a$ during inflation, and hence the spectrum is suppressed by $(f_a/R)^2$ \cite{Kearney:2016vqw,Kasuya:1996ns,Kasuya:1997td,Kawasaki:2013iha,Chun:2014xva,Nakayama:2015pba,Harigaya:2015hha,Kobayashi:2016qld,Allali:2022yvx,Fairbairn:2014zta}.
+In minimal quartic PQ models, the radial field is usually assumed to be frozen during inflation with a large displacement and hence the resulting suppressed axion isocurvature spectrum is nearly scale-invariant.
+This mechanism tends to force tiny quartic coefficient $\lambda$, large excursions (EFT sensitivity), and complicated post-inflationary dynamics (resonance/fragmentation), with the highest-$H_{\rm inf}$ regime especially delicate \cite{Graham:2025iwx}. (iii) \emph{Blue-tilted isocurvature (dynamical)}: use out-of-equilibrium PQ dynamics with a dynamical radial background field, so that the rolling (or rotating) radial background induces a large time-dependent mass for angular fluctuations, suppressing CMB modes while enhancing smaller scales \cite{Kasuya:2009up,Chung:2015pga}.
+Because the radial field evolves from a large vev towards $f_a$, the suppression weakens over time, producing a blue-tilted isocurvature spectrum.
+Achieving large blue-tilted spectra over a long range of scales are easiest with effective quadratic radial potential (e.g. Hubble masses in \cite{Kasuya:2009up}).
 However, pure quartic potential typically yield only a short range unless additional dynamics (e.g. sustained rotation) is present \cite{Chung:2024ctx}.
+Since the radial field is already driven close to $f_a$ by the end of inflation, this dynamical mechanism can avoid the severe post-inflationary complications associated with a non-dynamical large-displacement scenario.